AbdullahAhmed04/Land-Cover-Classification/README.md

 # Land Cover Classification

 Semantic segmentation of satellite and aerial imagery using deep learning, trained on two public datasets: **DeepGlobe Land Cover** and **LandCover.ai**.
-Built as an end-of-course group project covering both Phase 1 (benchmarking, dataset analysis, research gap) and Phase 2 (full implementation and evaluation).

 ---